markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/README.md

     }
 ```

+#### Adding Custom Messages to Arduino:

-After making this change rebuilding of the library must occur and can be achieved by doing the following:
+After making these changes rebuilding of the library must occur and can be achieved by doing the following:

 1. If using Windows or macOS launch Docker engine.
 On Ubuntu you will not have to perform this step.
 2. Open a terminal window.
 3. Navigate to the micro-ROS Arduino Library folder.
 My path looked like this: `cd Documents/Arduino/libraries/micro_ros_arduino`
 4. Once in the micro-ROS Arduino Library and having made the changes to your `colcon_verylowmem.meta` file run the following commands:

-    1.`docker pull microros/micro_ros_static_library_builder:iron`
+    1.`docker pull microros/micro_ros_static_library_builder:humble`

-    2.`docker run -it --rm -v $(pwd):/project --env MICROROS_LIBRARY_FOLDER=extras microros/micro_ros_static_library_builder:iron`
+    2.`docker run -it --rm -v $(pwd):/project --env MICROROS_LIBRARY_FOLDER=extras microros/micro_ros_static_library_builder:humble -p cortex_m0`
-5. This will take 10+ minutes to complete before you can recompile and upload to the boards with this change implemented.
+5. This will take a few minutes to complete before you can recompile and upload to the boards with this change implemented.

 ## How To Use Locally
 In order to use these scripts and 3 peripherals in a micro-ROS/ROS 2 environment follow the steps listed below: